How to prepare your job application and what to expect if you are asked to come in for an interview.

 Along with your interview, you may be asked to undergo other work tests (depending on the job, maybe a short presentation, a typing test, or some sort of practical exercise).
 But don't panic, you'll be given notice and time to prepare.

-Sometimes you may be given the questions a short time before the interview and given time to prepare notes to help you answer them.
+You may be given the questions before the interview and given time to prepare notes to help you answer them.

 What to do before your interview?

-• Talk to the contact person if you have any questions.
+• Talk to the contact person if you have any questions about the job.

 • You might like to gather examples of your work, or any other material to support your application to bring to the interview.